jackrobertscott/icetea/README.md

 - Prevent a user from routing away from a component (such as when a form has not been saved) with a route's `leave` method.
 - Record and monitor all changes in the route location with the `change` method.
 - Routes are smartly prioritised by showing only the route which was found be the closest to real path.
+- Exact match routes are checked first and will have priority over non-exact routes.
 - Each route has a key which you can use to generate a link which you may route to.

 ```js